kaungkhanthein1/veteran-driver-v1/README.md

 # React Tailwind Starter Repository

-Welcome to the React Tailwind Starter Repository!
+Welcome to the Veteran Driver V1 Repository!
 This repository provides a solid foundation for developing React applications with the Tailwind CSS framework.
 It's designed to help you quickly set up a React project with a preconfigured development environment and the necessary dependencies.

 ## Features